robyng/robyng/README.md

 ### Hi there 👋 I'm Robyn

-- 🌱 I’m currently learning MERN stack, React.js and Bootstrap.
+- 🌱 I’m currently learning Typescript, MERN stack, React.js and Bootstrap.
 - 📫 How to reach me: robyn@sitereworks.com

 <!-- other info